crystalidea/qt6windows7/README.md

   PartitionAlloc obtains random bytes through `bcryptprimitives!ProcessPrng`, which exists only on Windows 10 and later.
 The DLL itself is present on Windows 7, so `LoadLibraryW()` succeeds and only the export lookup fails — which the surrounding `CHECK` turns into a deliberate abort (`STATUS_BREAKPOINT`), crashing the application the first time a PDF is opened.
 The patch falls back to `RtlGenRandom` (`advapi32!SystemFunction036`), which is what Chromium used before it switched to `ProcessPrng`. `ProcessPrng` is still preferred whenever it is available, so behaviour on Windows 10 and later is unchanged.

 Verified with Qt 6.8.4: viewing PDFs works on Windows 7 SP1.

+The Qt WebEngine part of this section is **not verified on Windows 7 yet** — it is derived from the import table of a real 6.8.4 build and from the Chromium 109 sources, but the patched build has still to be run there.
+Treat it as a starting point rather than a finished port, and please report what you find.
+A rebuild should end with no Windows 8-or-later imports left in `Qt6WebEngineCore.dll`, which is worth checking before anything else; the first run is best done with `QTWEBENGINE_DISABLE_SANDBOX=1` so that a sandbox problem can be told apart from everything else.

 ### Other modules